chtammik/poliTheory/README.md

 ## capitalism

-- control of the means of production
+> those control of the means of production may profit from the work others by sheer merit

 - those with capital can sell other peoples labour at profit
-	- capital gains
+- investment, speculation & capital gains
 - freedom of trade
-- infinte growth myth
+- infinite growth myth
 - violence to enforce capitalism
 	- threat of eviction
 	- preventable poverty to maintain **motivation** to work

+## socialism / communism

+# community of & solidarity through capacity/strength

+> meritocracy

+- "The poor are where they are because they deserve it."
+- "What can the immigrants do **for us**?"
+- systemic oppression of minorities & vulnerable communities
+	- transphobic
+	- homo- & biphobic
+	- ableist
+	- non-secular
+	- body shaming
+	- ageism
+	- racism

+# economy for public welfare & common good

+> community of & solidarity through vulnerability

+- a collective of humans where all belong
+- shared needs for
+	- health care
+	- shelter
+	- justice
+	- spare time
+	- civil liberties

-## liberalism / the centre
+# liberalism / the centre

-> the status quo
+> the status quo. capitalist anti-communist "democracy"

+## commonalities in liberal ideologies

 - self-declaredly pro democracy
-	- although this is not an ideal liberals are keen to act upon
-- pro civil rights, secularism, gender and race equality, internationalism
+- pro civil liberties, secularism, gender and race equality, internationalism (in theory)
+- pro military intervention, militarism & weapon deals
 - pro freedom markets / capitalism
 	- power bartered to the wealthy
 	- remove barriers to trade
 - law & order
-	- community of & solidarity through capacity/strength
 	- reinforcing wealth disparities
 	- platforming fascists
 	- risk managing the possibilities of terrorism (which is a response to liberal hegemonies)